‘One Piece’ Episode 904 Preview Hints At Luffy’s Battle Against Bakura Town’s Boss

 The latest episode of One Piece featured the conclusion of the battle between Straw Hat Pirates captain Monkey D. Luffy and Urashima, the self-proclaimed greatest yokozuna in the Land of Wano.
-Despite having an extraordinary physical strength, Urashima was still no match for Luffy.
+Despite having extraordinary physical strength, Urashima was still no match for Luffy.
 Using the power of Gomu Gomu no Mi, Luffy increased the size of his arm and launched a giant sumo slap against Urashima.

 Luffy claimed victory in the sumo wrestling match by sending Urashima out of the ring.
 Because of the tremendous power of Luffy’s attack, Urashima landed in a faraway mansion where Beast Pirates Headliner Holdem lives.
 After successfully defeating Urashima, Luffy asked the people of Bakura Town to tell them where they can find the boss.
 Luffy has a strong belief that the leader of Bakura Town was the one who sent men to kidnap Otama.

 The preview of One Piece Episode 904, which is titled “Luffy Rages!
-Rescue Otama from Danger!,” hinted at Luffy, Roronoa Zoro, and Okiku engaging in a battle with the subordinates of Emperor Kaido.
+Rescue Otama from Danger!” hinted at Luffy, Roronoa Zoro, and Okiku engaging in a battle with the subordinates of Emperor Kaido.
 The upcoming episode of One Piece is also expected to show the Straw Hat Pirates finally meeting the mastermind of Otama’s kidnapping, Holdem.

 “Luffy, Zoro, and Okiku’s swords swing and cut up Kaido’s men one after another.
 Then, Bakura Town’s boss and a Headliner who has a lion head in his stomach, Holdem springs into action.
 The big sword fight in Bakura Town heats up.
 Will Luffy and the others be able to rescue Otama?”